axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

      </tr>
     </tbody>
   </table>
-  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTIONS</span> Include Retrospectives</h3>
+  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include <span class="_paradigm">RETROSPECTIVE</span>s</h3>
    <p>At a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Retrospective, members discuss the criteria they used to allocate RADs.
 Participation in these Retrospectives is voluntary and members can share as much or as little of their criteria as they like.
 These do not prevent people from making their own decisions, but it serves as a guide.</p>
-  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTIONS</span> Include Feedback</h3>
+  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Include Feedback</h3>
-   <p>Anybody who wants to can call for a feedback session after a Distribution.
+   <p>Anybody who wants to can call for a feedback session after a <span class="_paradigm">DISTRIBUTION</span>.
 In particular, people who didn&rsquo;t get anything or significantly less than they expected would want to do this.
 It might be difficult to hear the feedback, but it&rsquo;s the way to grow.
 It can help resolve latent tensions, correct wrong impressions, and get better results in the future.</p>
-  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTIONS</span> Are Transparent</h3>
+  <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RADICAL DISTRIBUTION</span>s Are Transparent</h3>
-   <p>We don&rsquo;t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions will work without complete transparency.
+   <p>We don&rsquo;t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL DISTRIBUTION</SPAN>s will work without complete transparency.
 In theory, the allocator and recipient could block their identity or the number of <span class="_paradigm">RAD</SPAN>s allocated, but that is fear speaking, limiting our options.
 We don&rsquo;t think that anything less than full disclosure will work.</p>
    <p>Of course, you&rsquo;ll have to figure out what works for you, but hiding any of this information is likely to turn out to be a failure.</p>
   <h3 style="font-size:20px; font-family:Courier New, monospace; "><span class="_paradigm">RAD</span>s Account for the Unaccountable</h3>
    <p><span class="_paradigm">RAD</SPAN>s represent many things other than simple financial value.
 They are not beans, but they can be counted.</p>